hunter-college-ossd-spr-2020/project-evaluation/duckduckgo_evaluation.md

 * The project is a browser extension, so it just needs a compatible browser.
 As of now, it's only compatible with Chrome and Firefox.
 <br>

-1. Is the code easy to understand?
+#### Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample.
+* The code looks clear enough for contributors.
 <br>

 1. Is this a big project?
 If you can, find out about how many lines of code